radcamp/radcamp.github.io/2016/tutorials/bioinftute.md

 - read lengths, read number, data yield
 - blast a few reads to see what it is

-Software:
+Software

 - [poretools](http://poretools.readthedocs.io/en/latest/)
 - [poRe](https://github.com/mw55309/poRe_docs)
 - [poreminion](https://github.com/JohnUrban/poreminion)

 # Mapping vs Assembly

 Issues

 - might not have a reference
 - consensus assembly may not capture the diversity in the system

 Assembly better when have

 - no references
 - lots of repeats between query sequence and reference genome
 - polymorphisms
 - structural variations

-Mapping-based approaches better when:
+Mapping-based approaches better when

 - population-genetic studies of SNPs
 - get high coverage and you get to see the alignments

 # Mapping

 Mapping-related software

 - [nanook](https://github.com/TGAC/NanoOK) (QC of mapped reads, gives nice reads)
 - [bwa] mem -x ont2d (http://bio-bwa.sourceforge.net/)
 - smalt (used by class by illumina only far)